What Is Prime Day? A Beginner’s Guide to Amazon’s Shopping Holiday.

 Can I just start shopping now?
 Yep.
 Besides sales already up on the site, the Amazon App has an option for you to “watch this deal” and get notified when your item actually goes on sale.

 What’s Amazon going to offer as incentives?
-There are a few $10 bonuses and credits available if you sign into the Amazon app for the first time, install Amazon Assistant on your desktop, reload your Amazon gift card balance or spend $10 or more at Amazon-owned Whole Foods.
+Last year, there were a few $10 bonuses and credits available if you signed into the Amazon app for the first time, installed Amazon Assistant on your desktop, reloaded your Amazon gift card balance or spent $10 or more at Amazon-owned Whole Foods.

 Are these actually good deals?
 It really depends, but Tom’s Guide suggests bookmarking the price tracking site CamelCamelCamel along with Fakespot, which analyzes customer reviews to see if they’re real.
-For things to avoid … 2019 TVs, “bundles,” Lightning Deals, big-ticket buys you don’t need or obsolete tech.
+For things to avoid … this year’s TVs, “bundles,” Lightning Deals, big-ticket buys you don’t need or obsolete tech.

 What do I look for when I’m shopping?
 Search for items with a “Prime Day” badge.
 Also, several new products will launch for Prime members only on this page.